tokenring-ai/app/README.md

 Install plugins with configuration validation.
 The process is:

-1. Call `earlyInstall()` on all plugins (if defined) - errors prevent plugin registration
+1. Call `earlyInstall()` on all plugins (if defined) - errors prevent plugin registration; logs "Early Installing plugin \<name\>" for each
-2. Call `install()` on all plugins (if defined) - errors prevent plugin registration
+2. Call `install()` on all plugins (if defined) - errors prevent plugin registration;
-3. Register all plugins
+   logs "Installing plugin \<name\>" for each; registers the plugin after successful install
-4. Call `start()` on all plugins (if defined) - errors prevent successful installation
+3. Call `start()` on all plugins (if defined) - errors prevent successful installation; logs "Starting plugin \<name\>" for each

 For plugins with configuration, the config is parsed from `app.config` and passed to `earlyInstall()`, `install()`, and `start()`.
 For plugins without configuration, an empty object is passed.

 Errors during installation prevent plugin registration.
-Errors during startup also prevent the plugin from being considered successfully installed.
+Errors during startup also prevent the plugin from being considered successfully installed, though the plugin remains registered if install succeeded.

 ```typescript
 async reconfigurePlugins(newConfig: TokenRingAppConfig): Promise<{ restartRequired: boolean }>